OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/functions/screencast/slides.md

 <div>

 - Arguments are passed by reference, i.e. without making a copy
-- Make sure, functions do not modify mutable arguments!
+- Make sure that functions do not modify mutable arguments!
     - Make copies
     - Avoid changing objects in the first place